jfontalvoes/DecisionTree_vs_RandomForest_HousePricePrediction/README.md

-# DecisionTree vs RandomForest House Price Prediction
+# Decision Tree vs Random Forest House Price Prediction
 This notebook explores and compares Decision Tree and Random Forest models for predicting house prices in Melbourne.
 It includes hyperparameter optimization using GridSearchCV to improve model accuracy and reduce prediction error.

 ## 📦 Technologies Used
-- ´pandas´ — Data handling and manipulation.
+- `pandas` — Data handling and manipulation.

-- ´numpy´ — Numerical operations.
+- `numpy` — Numerical operations.

-- ´scikit-learn´ — For machine learning models, metrics, train-test split, and GridSearchCV.
+- `scikit-learn` — For machine learning models, metrics, train-test split, and GridSearchCV.

 ## 📜 Installation